DrJanDuffy/shawood-homes-website/DEPLOYMENT_GUIDE.md

    - Go to https://vercel.com
    - Sign up/login with your GitHub account
    - Click "New Project"
-   - Import your `shawood-homes-website` repository
+   - Import your `arcadia-homes-las-vegas-website` repository

 2. **Configure Build Settings:**
    - Framework Preset: `Vite`